Very large set axioms over constructive set theories: Preliminaries

-Next, we define the second-order variant of $\mathsf{IZF}$ which we denote by $\mathsf{IGB}$. $\mathsf{IGB}$ allows Separation for arbitrary classes as classical $\mathsf{GB}$ does. \begin{definition} \emph{Intuitionistic G\"odel-Bernays set theory} ($\mathsf{IGB}$) is obtained by adding the following axioms to $\mathsf{CGB}$: \begin{enumerate} \item Axioms of $\mathsf{IZF}$ for sets. \item Class Separation: every class is amenable. \end{enumerate} \end{definition}
+Next, we define the second-order variant of $\IZF$ which we denote by $\IGB$. $\IGB$ allows Separation for arbitrary classes as classical $\mathsf{GB}$ does. \begin{definition} \emph{Intuitionistic G\"odel-Bernays set theory} ($\IGB$) is obtained by adding the following axioms to $\CGB$: \begin{enumerate} \item Axioms of $\IZF$ for sets. \item Class Separation: every class is amenable. \end{enumerate} \end{definition}

-We know that classical $\mathsf{GB}$ is a conservative extension of $\mathsf{ZF}$.
-We expect the same results hold for constructive set theories.
-The following theorem shows it actually holds, however its proof will require a small amount of proof theory.
+We know that classical $\mathsf{GB}$ is a conservative extension of $\ZF$.
+We expect the same results to hold for constructive set theories.
+The following theorem shows it actually holds, however, its proof will require a small amount of proof theory.
 We borrow ideas of the proof from \cite{2010MOanswer}.

-\begin{proposition} $\mathsf{CGB}$ is conservative over $\mathsf{CZF}$. $\mathsf{IGB}$ is conservative over $\mathsf{IZF}$. \end{proposition}
+\begin{proposition} $\CGB$ is conservative over $\CZF$. $\IGB$ is conservative over $\IZF$. \end{proposition}

-\begin{proof} We only provide the proof for the conservativity of $\mathsf{CGB}$ over $\mathsf{CZF}$.
+\begin{proof} We only provide the proof for the conservativity of $\CGB$ over $\CZF$ since the same argument applies to the conservativity of $\IGB$ over $\IZF$.
 We will rely on the cut-elimination theorem of intuitionistic predicate logic.
-The readers who might be unfamiliar with this can consult with \cite{NegrivonPlato2008} or \cite{Arai2020}.
+The reader who might be unfamiliar with this can consult with \cite{NegrivonPlato2008} or \cite{Arai2020}.

-Assume that $\sigma$ is a first-order sentence that is deducible from $\mathsf{CGB}$.
-Then we have a cut-free derivation of $\sigma$ from a finite set $\Gamma$ of axioms of $\mathsf{CGB}$.
+Assume that $\sigma$ is a first-order sentence that is deducible from $\CGB$.
+Then we have a cut-free derivation of $\sigma$ from a finite set $\Gamma$ of axioms of $\CGB$.
 It is known that every cut-free derivation satisfies the \emph{subformula property}, that is, every formula appearing in the deduction is a subformula of $\sigma$ or $\Gamma$.